lauripe/lauripe.github.io/docs/_posts/2022-04-01-security-basics-h1.markdown

 ---

-## NSO Group and Pegasus -  The road to hell is paved with good intentions?
+## NSO Group and Pegasus -  The root to shell is paved with good intentions?
 [Darknet Diaries, Episode 100](https://darknetdiaries.com/episode/100/)

 NSO Group is a Israeli tech company, and their main product is a highly sophisticated spyware called Pegasus.
 Pegasus allows the operator to target any arbitary mobile phone by luring the user to click a malicicious link on a text message, email or a website, which then launches an chained attack against the system eventually giving the remote operator full access to the mobile device.
 This includes exposing the location of the user along with a wiretap-cabability to all communications, such as calls and Whatsapp messages.